zioproto/ubuntu-cloud-archive-vagrant-vm/Readme.md

 This is a small guide tested on Ubuntu Xenial 16.04 to rebuild packages from the Ubuntu Cloud Archive adding your own patches.

-This is probably not the right way to build Ubuntu packages, but it worked for me :)
+This is how I work to have patches merged upstream in Ubuntu

 ## Setup a VM with the necessary tools

 Most of the steps are done by the Vagrant `bootstrap.sh` script.
+The scripts automates what you find in the ubuntu documentation at https://wiki.ubuntu.com/SimpleSbuild

 After cloning the repository start the ubuntu VM with `vagrant up`.

 ## Login into the VM and prepare the build env

 Login into the VM with `vagrant ssh`

+In this example we build packages for Ubuntu Trusty

 At the first login prepare your env for trusty
 ```